Archive April 2020

-So how can we use our rapport resource to help us all meet our emotional needs at this time of social distancing and isolation?
+So how can we use our rapport resource to help us all meet our emotional needs at this time of social distancing and for some, isolation?

 - Relating to others helps us to realise that we are all in this together and sharing challenges can help give us a sense of being connected with others and meet our need for community.

-- Connecting with others however we can, be it by phone, video call or social media can help meet our needs for attention.
+- Connecting with others however we can, can help meet our needs for attention.

 - Staying in touch specifically with our loved ones can give us the emotional connection we need to stay well.